Numerical methods for multiscale inverse problems: Homogenized forward model

-The first three cases are commonly used models of layered materials (see Figure \ref{fig:microlayered}).
-The last two models represent properties of materials containing cell microstructures (see Figure \ref{fig:micro2}). \begin{enumerate}[A.] \item {\bf Amplitude.} For a positive constant $a_0$ and a periodic function $\bar{a}\in L_{\infty}(\Omega)$ with $\<\bar{a}\>=0$, the parametrization of the amplitude of oscillations is modeled by
+where $a(x,y)$ is smooth, bounded, and periodic in the second variable and Id denotes the $d\times d$ identity matrix.
+The first three models below are commonly used in the analysis of layered materials (see Figure \ref{fig:microlayered}).
+The last two models represent properties of materials containing cell microstructures (see Figure \ref{fig:micro2}). \begin{enumerate}[A.] \item {\bf Amplitude.} For a positive constant $a_0$ and a periodic, bounded function $\bar{a}(y) = \bar{a}(y_{2})$ with $\<\bar{a}\>=0$, the parametrization of the amplitude of oscillations is modeled by

-\item {\bf Area fraction.} A special case of layered materials are two-phase laminates, where the parameter $m$ determines the volume fraction of each constituent,
+\item {\bf Volume fraction.} A special case of layered materials are two-phase laminates, where the parameter $m$ determines the volume fraction of each,

 \item {\bf Angle.} Here, $\hat{a}$ is a periodic function and $\sigma_{m}$ is a matrix of rotation,

 \end{enumerate}